scanny/python-pptx/docs/dev/analysis/features/cht-axes.rst

 Chart Axes
 ==========

-PowerPoint chart axes come in three varieties: category axis, value axis, and series axis.
+PowerPoint chart axes come in four varieties: category axis, value axis, date axis, and series axis.
 A series axis only appears on a 3D chart and is also known as its depth axis.

 A chart may have two category axes and/or two value axes.
-The second axis if there is one is known as the *secondary category axis* or *secondary value axis*.
+The second axis, if there is one, is known as the *secondary category axis* or *secondary value axis*.

 A category axis may appear as either the horizontal or vertical axis,